 This unit has an accompanying poster that summarises elastic and gravitational potential energy through a quirky cartoon that showcases how mantis shrimp and clams use potential energy to their advantage.
-Purchase this poster from the Stile Shop here.
+Purchase this poster from the Stile Shop at shop.stileeducation.com.